 Why Microsoft Corporation is worth the $1.3 Trillion Valuation

-Anyone that has used a computer with Windows and Excel and gamed on an Xbox One has experienced a Microsoft interface.
-Microsoft is one of the oldest technology companies which optimized the use of computers and computer applications to increase efficiency and the utility of technology.
+Anyone that has used a computer with Windows and Excel or gamed on an Xbox One has experienced a Microsoft interface.
+Microsoft is one of the oldest technology companies in the market.

 Today, the company's product range is quite spectacular and has started to become even more diversified through the recent developments in cloud services and the acquisition of LinkedIn.
 Below we can see the revenue breakup of the primary components of Microsoft's business: